drscotthawley/ml-audio-start/README.md

 # Getting Started in 'ML-Audio'
 Suggestions for students.
 ## About
 Audio and acoustics students sometimes ask "How do I get started learning  machine learning?"
+Not everyone gets their start in a major research environment.

 This page began after @drscotthawley felt sufficiently embarassed about not having a coherent answer.
-Until someone creates a "ML for Audio" online course, this page may prove helpful.
+Until someone creates a "ML for Audio" online course -- **update 1/7/20:** See Valerio Velardo's ["Deep Learning for Audio"](https://www.youtube.com/watch?v=fMqL5vckiU0&list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf)! -- this page may prove helpful.

 Notes:
 - ***This is a collaborative page.
-Please suggest additions, edits, updates, etc., either via Issues or Pull Requests.***  *(In addition, @drscotthawley may gladly cede control of this content to whichever student or group wants to Wiki-fy it!)*
+Please suggest additions, re-organizations, edits, updates, etc., either via Issues or Pull Requests.***  *(In addition, @drscotthawley may gladly cede control of this content to whichever student or group wants to Wiki-fy it!)*
 - This page is bound to be **biased** toward musical audio and deep neural network methods.
 Inclusion of other domains and methods -- e.g., Gaussian Processes, NMF, RBMs,... -- will depend on your submissions!
 - The field advances rapidly.
 Some topics listed here will be timeless, others will go obsolete.
 Such is the nature of the field.
 Let's try to keep this relevant, at least for "getting started."